What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 Head to the small island of Borgo Antico, where the towering Aragonese Castle, built during the Norman and Byzantine eras, continues to stand today.

-About an hour away from Taranto lies the underground city of Matera.
+About an hour away from Taranto lies the underground city of Matera, another one of the most beautiful places in southern Italy.
 You’ll feel as if you stepped back in time after visiting the Sassi, an impressive maze of limestone cave dwellings that have remained intact for centuries.

 Bordering Slovenia and Croatia, the unique town of Trieste has a rich history including Roman, Austrian, and German empires and occupations.
 This melange of cultures is seen everywhere around the northern city, from its architecture to its food.